farcasterxyz/protocol/docs/SPECIFICATION.md

 A SignerAdd or SignerRemove message `m` is only valid if it passes these validations:

-1. `m.data.body.signer` must by exactly 32 bytes.
+1. `m.data.body.signer` must be exactly 32 bytes.
 2. `m.signature_scheme` must be `SIGNATURE_SCHEME_EIP712`.
 3. `m.data.type` must be `MESSAGE_TYPE_USER_DATA_ADD`.
 4. `m.signer` must be an Ethereum address currently owning the fid `m.data.fid`.